OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 > Any account with `rebaseState` = `YieldDelegationTarget` has a nonZero `yieldFrom`

 <!-- Invarient -->
-> Any non zero `YieldFrom` points to an account that has a `YieldTo` pointing back to it
+> Any non zero valued `YieldFrom` points to an account that has a `YieldTo` pointing back to the starting account.

 ## Balance Invariants